practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/Blaise Pascal Compiler/README.md

 $
 ```

-I also tried the clang compiler like this to just generate an alternative object file:
+I also tried the clang compiler (in Ubuntu clang version 23.0.0) to just generate an alternative object file:

 ```
 $ clang -c random_streams_for_perf_stats.s -o random_streams_for_perf_stats_clang.o